pwshAgyjkcrg761/MKVMetadataAuditor-Fixer/README.md

 ---

 ## Overview
 MKVMetadataAuditor+Fixer is a high-performance automation suite built for media archivists who prioritize metadata integrity and container consistency.
-Designed to handle the complexities of large-scale libraries, the script acts as both a vigilant auditor and a precision repair tool.
-It eliminates the manual labor of checking track flags, language tags, and track titles by enforcing a standardized configuration across your collection.
-By identifying discrepancies in audio and subtitle tracks, it ensures that your media is always configured for your preferred playback experience.

-## Technical Logic
-The script employs a dual-engine approach to process files—handling Anime and Western media with specialized audit logic—and utilizes a customizable JSON-based defaults system to resolve metadata errors automatically.
-It features a robust gatekeeper engine that allows users to exclude specific directories via a switch-enabled (`-ep`) text-based bypass.
-With direct integration with `mkvpropedit`, the tool provides granular control over MKV headers, allowing for the batch correction of language codes and default/forced track flags without the need for full file remuxing.
+It operates by analyzing the underlying metadata headers of your files without remuxing or re-encoding the actual streams, ensuring 1:1 data integrity.

+### The Scoring Engine
+The script employs a sophisticated weighted scoring algorithm to determine which subtitle track should be the 'Default'.
+It automatically penalizes 'Signs & Songs' tracks (-200) while prioritizing full dialogue (+150).
+It further factors in Codec Priority (up to +100), Honorifics bonuses (+300), and even positional penalties (-40 per slot).
+This ensures that even in complex files with 10+ tracks, the most complete English dialogue track is selected for the viewer.

+### Hardware Compatibility (NoHW Search)
+Beyond standard metadata auditing, the suite includes a specialized compatibility engine targeting video profiles that lack Hardware Acceleration (NoHW) on consumer devices.
+It specifically isolates legacy 10-bit AVC encodes, Chroma 4:2:2, Chroma 4:4:4, and RGB color spaces which frequently cause stuttering or playback failure on Smart TVs and mobile devices.

 ## Usage Examples
 ```powershell